yingshiuan/yingsc/src/content/projects/outfits-you/index.md

 ## Reflection

-I have always been interested in emerging technologies and their applications in the industry.
-In this project, I researched to design a good AR application for users.
-After in-depth research, I transformed the similar design criteria and methods in my robotic arm project into this AR project.
-Such as environment, movement, interaction, initialization, and from digital prototype to physical experience.
-Continuous acquisition of knowledge, allows me to understand the problem and motivates me to integrate the knowledge I have learned into different fields.
-I look forward to the next challenge.
+I’ve always been drawn to emerging technologies and how they can reshape everyday experiences.
+In this project, I explored AR through the lens of fashion retail and applied principles I previously developed in my robotic arm project—such as environmental awareness, interaction flow, motion behavior, and bridging digital systems with physical experiences.

+This project strengthened my ability to combine technical understanding with user-centered design.
+Each iteration reinforced how cross-disciplinary thinking leads to more meaningful and innovative solutions.
+I look forward to continuing this learning journey and taking on the next challenge.

 </div>